tanabee/internal-ai/docs/installation-guide.md

 Once the creation is completed, proceed with the following configurations.

-a.
-Upgrade the Firebase project to Blaze plan
+- Upgrade the Firebase project to Blaze plan
-b.
-Enable Firestore Database
+- Enable Firestore Database
-c.
-Enable Firebase Authentication
+- Enable Firebase Authentication
   - Enable the following Sign-in methods
     - Email/Password (Email link)
     - Google
-d.
-Add web app
+- Add web app
   - Select `gear icon` > `Project settings` > `General` > Create web app in `Your apps` section.

 ### 2. Clone and Modify the source code